Is Social Media Really That Bad for My Kid?

 Set screen time limits

-Make sure your child doesn’t spend too much time on social media.
+Make sure your kid doesn’t spend too much time on social media.
 For example, you can use Ohana to limit general phone use before bedtime, as the blue light emitted by screens overstimulates the brain (meaning, you’ll have a grumpy, tired kid in the morning).

-Take an active role and talk to your child about what they are doing on social media.
+Take an active role and talk to your kid about what they are doing on social media.
 How many platforms are they signed up for?
 What kind of content are they interested in?
 Ask them if they can show you some of the content they enjoy watching - without judgment.